Civil defence emergency relief at schools

 Schools can be requisitioned as relief centres in emergencies.

-This is provided for in section 90 of the Civil Defence Emergency Management Act 2002 (external link) .
+This is provided for in Section 90 of the Civil Defence Emergency Management Act 2002.

-You do not need to have equipment and space set aside for this.
+You don't need to have equipment and space set aside for this.

 Last reviewed: Has this been useful?
 Give us your feedback